celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 ## Fee market

-By default, Celestia consensus nodes will use mempools that prioritize fees, however mempool usage cannot be enforced at the protocol level.
-There is currently no enforced minimum fee, this value is set by each consensus node in their `app.toml`.
-Transactions that do not exceed that given gas price will not be able to enter that node's mempool, and thus they will also not be gossiped by that node.
+By default, Celestia's consensus nodes prioritize transactions in their mempools based on fees.
+Previously, there was no minimum fee enforced, allowing each consensus node to independently set its own minimum gas fee in app.toml, even allowing for a fee of 0, creating the possibility of secondary markets.
+Now, Celestia introduces a global minimum gas price, a consensus constant, unaffected by individual node configurations.
+Although nodes retain the freedom to increase gas prices locally, transactions that do not meet the global minimum threshold will face rejection from the mempool, ensuring fairness across the network.

 ## Estimating PFB cost